What symptoms will my child experience?

 It can be challenging to decide when your child should return to school after a mild brain injury.
 Most guidelines agree that an individualised, graded approach should be used as the child becomes more adept at tolerating challenging tasks without symptoms.

 A complete cognitive rest is recommended during the early post-injury period.
 This means no video/computer games, texting, homework or school work, iPad/iPhone use, reading or strenuous social activities such as going to a restaurant.
-When your child is symptom-free, gentle activities can be reintroduced, such as 15 minutes of screen time twice daily, reading five pages of a book, going for a walk or having a friend over.
+After 24 hours of rest, gentle exercises can be reintroduced, such as 15 minutes of screen time twice daily, reading five pages of a book, going for a walk or having a friend over.

 If your child tolerates this level of activity well, begin introducing more challenging cognitive tasks such as 30 minutes of homework, reading for lengthier periods and social visits to school (even if the child cannot participate in learning).
 Once your child is able to tolerate one to two hours of homework tasks, you can begin slowly reintroducing them back to school.
 Start with half days first, before increasing to a full school day.